Brewers Quay: Redevelopment attempts (1990s-2012)

 Plans for residential development at the site were scrapped after talks between Devenish and the council.
 Despite the success of the new shopping centre, Devenish suffered operational losses and ultimately decided to sell the building to Greenalls plc in the mid-1990s.
 A succession of owners followed, selling Brewers Quay approximately every 3–4 years.
-The site to Scottish & Newcastle in the late 1990s, to Spirit Group in 2004 and Punch Taverns in 2007.
+The site was sold to Scottish & Newcastle in the late 1990s, to Spirit Group in 2004 and Punch Taverns in 2007.
 A lack of investment in the building since the early 1990s had resulted in growing repair costs, while the council refused to consider residential uses of the building.
 As a result, Brewers Quay was seen as unsaleable.
 Punch Taverns attempted a redevelopment plan, Brewery Quarter, in 2008.
 However, they failed to secure any interested developers or operators for the plans, which included the creation of a boutique hotel.

 Faced with increasing costs and losses, the site was sold to a local investment group, Brewers Quay Investment LLP, in 2010.
 By the end of the year, Brewers Quay was closed and plans for its future commenced.
 The investment group's plans centred around converting Brewers Quay into an 85-bed hotel, while including space for luxury apartments, a museum and other attractions, shops and a restaurant.
 The project was predicted to cost £15 million and was expected to be completed in time for the 2012 Summer Olympics.
 However, in 2011-12, the group ultimately decided that the plans were not viable.
 The calculated costs of redevelopment were greater than expected, while there had been limited interest in the retail space.

 In 2012, the owners decided to generate some income from the building by leasing space for a bar and restaurant named Salt Pop Up Bar & Kitchen, which was open in time for the Olympics.
 Later in 2012, an art gallery was also opened in a front space of the building, where it remained until early 2013.